TengyaoTu/TCRGoogle/README.md

 ![image](picture/TCR_Google_Framework.png)

 ## Requirements
-TEPCAM is constructed using python 3.8.16.
+TCRGoogle is constructed using python 3.10.
 The detail dependencies are recorded in `requirements.txt`.

 To install from the [requirements.txt](requirements.txt), using: